 I can’t say that’s the same with other gym franchises we have seen.

-With access also being via a fingerprint sensor, it can also ensure that you can workout anytime.
+With access also being via a face scan, it can also ensure that you can workout anytime.

 It’s a place I’ve enjoyed, but it may only be suitable for those living around Hougang.